MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-create-edit-topics.md

 1. Depending on what you selected in **Identify**, enter the options the user should have.

    For example, if you selected **Multiple choice options**, enter the choices the user can specify in **Options for user**.
-Each choice is presented to the user as a multiple choice button, but users can also type their answer.
+Each choice is presented as a multiple-choice button, but users can also type their answers.

-1. In **Save response as**, select an existing variable or create a new one in which to save the user response.
+1. In **Save response as**, select an existing variable or create a new one to save the user response.

    - For **Save response as**, you can use an existing variable or create a new one.
    - If you create a new variable, select the variable name to display the variable properties, where you can modify the variable's settings, including its name.